tobegit3hub/aiformat/README.md

-  -p, --parallel      run in parallel when formatting multiple files -vv, --verbose      print out file names while processing -c, --command TEXT  use the command to exceute, check commands in yaml file --help              Show this message and exit.
+  -p, --parallel      run in parallel when formatting multiple files -vv, --verbose      print out file names while processing -c, --command TEXT  use the command to exceute, check commands in yaml file -m, --model TEXT    use the LLM model, default is gpt-3.5-turbo --help              Show this message and exit.
 ```